 Canvas consists of course areas for ongoing courses.
 In the course areas you can, for example, access lecture materials, submissions, information, schedules, discussion forums and evaluation forms.

-Zoom is the software used for distance learning at the Swedish Defence University.
+Zoom is the software used for online sessions at the Swedish Defence University.
 To get started, please read the guide at the Anna Lindh Library webpage.

 We recommend that you start purchasing your course literature for your first course as soon as possible to make sure you are prepared when the studies start.